 Is Your Workplace Modern?

 If you’re not using Microsoft Teams today, you’re likely not as efficient as you could be.
 Microsoft Teams is useful for organizing your work and collaborating through the platform.
 It’s available for use from anywhere, on any device, as long as you have an internet connection.
-Most importantly, Microsoft Teams can save each computer user over 250 hours annually, relieving the stress of managing multiple communication platforms and allowing more time for productive work.
+Most importantly, Microsoft Teams can save each computer user over 250 hours and $800 annually, relieving the stress of managing multiple communication platforms and allowing more time for productive work.

 At Thriveon, we offer comprehensive modern workplace services that integrate Teams and other powerful apps into your workplace to enhance efficiency and productivity.